SargonCZ/laser-calculator/README.md

     "LBO, 850 nm": "1.9e-20 m^2/W",
     "YAG, 1064 nm": "6.2e-20 m^2/W"
   },
-  "TBP": {
-    "Gaussian": "0.441271",
-    "sech": "0.314833",
-    "Lorentzian": "0.141999"
+  ...
 }
-}
 ```

-It is a dictionary of constants defined by the keys (names, referenced in the definition of the functions) and values, which can take any form following the `"name" : "value"` convention and will be displayed in the program, when the associated functions are chosen.
+The whole file is a dictionary of constants defined by the keys (names, referenced in the definition of the functions) and values, which can take any form following the `"name" : "value"` convention and will be displayed in the program, when the associated functions are chosen.
+The value will be treated as text and not a number with a unit or anything special.

 ---